Meister1593/joy2/README.md

 Presentation
 ===
-Electron application  for dispatch local Joystick data to WebSocket client Tested on Windows 7.
+Electron application  for dispatch local Joystick data to WebSocket client

-Should work on any environnement suppporting Electron.
+Should work on any environnement suppporting Electron.Tested on Windows 7.

 The joystick USB should be configured as gamepad, et  seeing by  Chrome/Chormium (HTML 5).
-(HID device)
+(HID/Xinput device)

 Websocket distribution offer jouystick acces for any application which do not support HID ou XInput.